varuniy/cse447-project/README.md

 In fact, we provide you with a starter `Dockerfile`.
 You should install any dependencies in this Dockerfile you require to perform prediction.

-When you submit the project, you must submit a zip file `submit.zip` to Canvas that contains the following:
+You must submit the project to Canvas as a zip file (named without whitespace).
+Follow the format: `Project447GroupN.zip` where N is your Group no. It should contain the following:

 ```
 src  # source code directory for your program